torabzadeh/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: description Remote sensing and Spatial data science
+description: Remote sensing and Spatial data science

 profile:
-  align: left
+  align: right
   image: my-pic-01.jpg
   image_circular: false # crops the image to make it circular
   more_info: >